gcallah/BookReviews/atherton.md

 ---

-Margaret Atherton has written a wonderful introduction to the work of George Berkeley, in which she systematically walks the reader through the various stages in his argument for immaterialism.
+Margaret Atherton has written an excellent introduction to the work of George Berkeley, in which she systematically walks the reader through the various stages in his argument for immaterialism.
 By carefully examining what Berkeley meant in some of his most disputed passages, reading them in the